For Joe Biden, long path to a potentially crucial presidency

 But the former vice president, six-term senator and twice failed presidential candidate draws plenty on lived experience — two generations spent on each end of Pennsylvania Avenue, a record that mixes partisan street-fighting with bipartisan deal-making and bonhomie, and a personal journey of middle-class mores, individual struggle and family heartbreak.

-That is how he is presenting himself as the person to lead the country beyond the tumultuous tenure of President Donald Trump.
+That is how Biden cast himself Thursday as he accepted the Democratic Party’s presidential nomination and pledged to lead Americans beyond the tumultuous tenure of President Donald Trump.

+“All elections are important, but we know in our bones this one is more consequential,” Biden said.
+Never using the president’s name, he framed a choice between an “angrier, less hopeful, more divided” nation or a turn toward “hope and light and love.”

-“There’s great seriousness of purpose here,” said Valerie Biden Owens, the candidate’s younger sister and, until his current White House bid, perennial campaign manager.
-“We are in a time of struggle.
-We are in a time a grief,” she continued, nodding to the novel coronavirus, its economic fallout and the reckoning on race.
-“All of this has come together.
-My brother appreciates it.
-He can feel it.”
+Ahead of the biggest moment of his long public life, Biden’s younger sister, Valerie Biden Owens said her brother wanted to respect the gravity of the nation’s converging crises: the novel coronavirus, its economic fallout and the reckoning on race.
+“All of this has come together,” she said.
+“He can feel it. ...
+There’s great seriousness of purpose here.”

 The electorate ultimately will decide whether Biden in fact offers a bridge back to a pre-Trump version of normal, a path forward to a more equitable society or some combination.
 Voters’ most immediate consideration, though, may be that he is not the incumbent.